seamplex/feenox/doc/unix.md

 The rules of input syntax have been designed with this rule in mind.
 Just note a couple of them:

+ * The command-line arguments after the input file are available to be expanded verbatim in the input file as `$1`, `$2`, etc. (or `${1}`, `${2}`, etc. if they appear in the midle of strings).
+This syntax matches Bash' syntax for expanding command-line arguments, so any person reading an input file with this syntax already knows what it does.
+´
  * If one needs a problem where the conductivity depends on\ $x$ as $k(x)=1+x$ then the input is

    ```feenox